fluffy-bunny/FoodTrucksNearMe/Docs/design.md

 To facilitate developer happiness a drop of a [csv dump](../FoodTruckNearMe/Mobile_Food_Facility_Permit.csv) is served up locally and will facilitate integration testing during builds.
 The download controller can be found [here](../FoodTruckNearMe/Controllers/TestFileDownload.cs)

 ## Downloader
 In the current design, a background task is run that will download a newer version of food truck permits and cache it for a time (usually a day).
 The current data set is around 131 records, so storing it in memory in the app works.
 If it gets larger then storing that drop in a distrubuted cache like CosmosDB or Redis will have to be entertained.
-At the moment the applicaton is downloaded the drop from itself.
+At the moment the applicaton is downloading the drop from itself.

 The background task keeps 2 drops in memory and exposes a helper method to fetch the newest drop.
 I primarily do that to avoid a lock on every request.